jonikorpi/kausi/PRIVACY_POLICY.md

 All traffic between your browser and Firebase happens on a HTTPS-secured connection.

-Any Kausi administrator accounts are able to access your email address and text entries.
+Any Kausi administrator accounts are able to view your email address and text entries.
 These accounts use all the account security options Firebase offers, including a strong password stored in secure password manager software.

 Google Analytics data is also sent over HTTPS.